 - The Shawshank Redemption, Andy escapes from prison during a thunderstorm; one aspect of this involved him banging on a sewer pipe with a rock during thunder rumbles to drown out the sound.
 The thunder rumbles were almost at the exact same time as the flashes, from which Andy knew exactly when to strike the sewer pipe.

-- Thunder Cake: This children's book features a child and her grandma working together to gather the ingredients for a cake before the storm comes.
+- Thunder Cake features a child and her grandma working together to gather the ingredients for a cake before the storm comes.
 During this they are counting the time between the lightning and thunder to figure out the time they have left.

-- True Lies: Another non-thunder example.
+- True Lies has a non-thunder example.
 The atomic blast is seen long before we hear its relatively faint rumbling.
 Understandable as they're at least 12 miles away, which is stated to be the minimum safe distance, though it still took a lot less than a minute for the sound to hit.